Yuman/qb/README.md

 Quickbooks Adapter
 ==================

-The Quickbooks Adapter enables internet access to Quickbooks data, which is usually protected by firewalls.
-It can be used as a replacement to Intuit Quickbooks Web Connector on a microservices architecture.
+The Quickbooks Adapter enables internet access to Quickbooks data, which is usually protected by firewalls. this can be used as a replacement to Intuit Quickbooks Web Connector that runs on on XML/SOAP,  while this run on a microservices architecture, communicating in REST/JSON.
 It actively checks a broker for database queries, runs them on an QODBC connection, and returns the result, then deletes the queries on the broker.

 Design Principles
 -----------------